aderbalfarias/snippet/Random/TechnicalInterview.md

 ```

 #### Stack vs Heap
-In short, in the **Stack** are stored value types (types inherited from System.ValueType like bool, int, long, decimal, float, short) and in the **Heap** are stored reference types (types inherited from System.Object such as string, object, dynamic).
+In short, in the **Stack** are stored value types (types inherited from System.ValueType like bool, int, long, decimal, float, short) and in the **Heap** are stored reference types (types inherited from System.Object such as string, object, dynamic).<br>
-Stack is responsible for keeping track what is actually executing and where each executing thread is (each thread has its own stack)
+Stack is responsible for keeping track what is actually executing and where each executing thread is (each thread has its own stack).<br>
 Heap is responsible for keeping track of the data, or more precise objects.

 #### Class vs Object